patrickf2000/quik/Readme.md

 I'll expand the documentation on this a little later on my site.
 For now, keep an eye on the test and examples folder.

 ### Architectures

-Quik currently has complete support for the Intel x86-64 architecture, almost-complete support for the Intel x86 32-bit (i386) architecture, and some support for the Arm architecture.
-The i386 architecture was what was originally supported, but it fell behind as I focused on x86-64 support.
-This is the platform supported by default, and honestly I feel like it gives access to the most features.
+Quik primarily targets the Intel x86-64 architecture.
+The older versions (v0.5 and earlier) had some basic support for the Intel i386 architecture, but when I began re-working the midend and backend, most of that went away.
+I'm probably not going to bring that back honestly.

-I recently began work on Assembly generation for the Arm v7 architecture.
-Arm is a new architecture for me, but I'm interested in learning how it works, which is partially why I began this part of the project.
-The only Arm device (other than my Androids) I own is a Raspberry Pi 3, and since this can run complete a Linux system and has newer processor, I'm working on this.
-Currently I'm writing my code and eyeballing the Assembly on my Intel laptop before copying and testing the code on the Pi over SSH, which is very inefficient...
-If anyone has other suggestions please let me know (other than working directly on the Pi).
+There is some basic support for the Arm v7 architecture, but I haven't worked on this portion in a while.
+Arm is a new architecture for me, and while its something I really want to learn and bring Quik over to, I'm probably going to wait until I can get a better Arm-based computer before I continue work in this area (not to mention the compiler itself needs a lot of work).
+Currently, the only Arm device other than my Androids I have is a Raspberry Pi 3.
+Yes, the Pi 3's do have AArch64, but have yet to find a Linux system that runs well enough on it to be usable.
+I'll probably just wait and get a Pi 4 at this point.

 ### Building
 To build, you simply need CMake, a C++ compiler, and Python 3 (for testing).
 Quik does not use any libraries other than the standard C++ library.
 A compiler supporting at least the C++11 standard is necessary.